Slowing down and being more mindful have created a renewed sense of joy and purpose in my life. Maybe you can relate?

 When I’m ready, I’ll be sharing more about my health issues.
 (Update: Read more in my One Year Later Health Update post.)
 Let’s just say I’ve had to make several adjustments to my daily routine.
 For now, and until we’ve determined the best path to recovery, I’m focusing on healing not only my body, but mind and spirit as well.
 They’re all key for optimal health.

-Of course, my blog is a personal expression of my passions, so I’ll still be sharing projects, recipes and ideas along the way.
+Of course, this blog is a personal expression of my passions, so I’ll still be sharing projects, recipes and ideas along the way.

 As always, I’m very grateful for your support.
 So many of you have been with me from the very first days when I started out.
 Hopefully my story will inspire you to make the changes your intuitive side has been craving.
 Too often we ignore what we really should be listening to.
 I’d love for you to share what you’re struggling with.
 We can all learn so much from each other!